gitblit-org/gitblit-powertools-plugin/README.md

 The Gitblit Powertools plugin exposes convenient user controls and server management & administration commands through the pluggable SSH command server.

+### Installation

+This plugin is referenced in the Gitblit Plugin Registry and you may install it using SSH with an administrator account.

+    ssh host plugin refresh
+    ssh host plugin install powertools
+    ssh host plugin ls

+Alternatively, you can download the zip from [here](http://plugins.gitblit.com) manually copy it to your `${baseFolder}/plugins` directory.

+### Usage

+Each command has built-in help.

 ##### Implemented Features

 - repository management: